ralflorent/namefully/readme.md

 `namefully` does not support certain use cases:

-- mononame: `Plato` - a workaround is to set the mononame as both first and last name;
+- mononame: `Plato` - enable the mononym flag `Config.mono` to support this.
 - nickname: `Dwayne "The Rock" Johnson` - use custom parser instead.
 - multiple prefixes or suffixes: `Prof. Dr. Einstein`.